mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 For instance, if I say “no design of having reward”: [then, I think,] “I did it.” *[He laughs.]* Immediately we say, “I got it!
 I am doing zazen in that way.”

 For instance, here is a story.
 A monk who attained enlightenment tells the teacher, “I have [come] here without carrying anything at all.
-What should I throw away, because I have nothing to carry.”
+What should I throw away, because I [am carrying nothing].”

 The teacher says, “Why don’t you throw away that nothing?”

-The monk says, “I have nothing to carry.”
+So the monk says, “I have nothing to carry.”

 Then the teacher says, “If you think it is important for you to carry the nothing, why don’t you go back, carrying it on your back.”